Ocean Indicators Platform for Policy makers

 Outcome

-The platform introduces a structured approach to exploring ocean data, connecting high-level concerns with detailed scientific indicators.
+The platform establishes a structured approach to ocean data interpretation, connecting high-level policy needs with complex scientific indicators.

 • ● Unified hierarchy across indicators